 The sealing ring fits into the canner cover and forms a pressure-tight seal between the cover and the body during canning.
-Replace the sealing ring at least every 3 years.
+Replace the sealing ring at least every three years, or sooner if it becomes hard or inflexible.
 Use only genuine Presto® replacement parts.

-6 Canning Rack or 6 Canning Basket
+6 Canning Rack

-The canning rack or basket is placed in the bottom of the pressure canner to hold the jars off the bottom of the canner while canning.
-Always use the rack or basket when canning; the jars may break if set directly on the bottom of the canner.
+The rack is placed in the bottom of the pressure canner to hold the jars off the bottom of the canner while canning.
+Always use the rack as the jars may break if set directly on the bottom of the canner.